-- Despite our best efforts over the past twenty years, speed and alcohol/drugs are still major contributing factors to deaths and injuries on the roads in Region 1.
-(Data provided below.)
-Highway Safety risks losses due to complacency and competition for public attention. - There is a lack of consistent integration between Transportation Safety programs and other Region level highway work including scoping, prospectus development, project design, public transportation, corridor planning, data collection and actual contracting / construction. - The current "Top 10% List" for hazardous crash locations has about 3,000 qualifying entries too many to guarantee more than a brief review of each site.
+- Despite our best efforts over the past twenty years, speed and alcohol/drugs are still major contributing factors to deaths and injuries on the roads in Region 1 (see data charts).
+Highway safety risks losses due to complacency and competition for public attention. - There is a lack of consistent integration between transportation safety programs and other region level highway work including scoping, prospectus development, project design, public transportation, corridor planning, data collection and actual contracting/construction. - The current "Top 10% List" for hazardous crash locations has about 3,000 qualifying entries too many to guarantee more than a brief review of each site.
 Many locations are not addressable without major investments (\$5-10 million) and so are beyond the scope of ODOT safety funds.
-Region 1 has over half of all top 10 percent locations in the state. - Media attention and political interest in specific locations or problems is often not related to the statistical "size" of that crash problem, making it more difficult to design and find funds for a solution acceptable to the community of interest and appropriate to the problem.
+Region 1 has over half of all top 10 percent locations in the state. - Media attention and political interest in specific locations or problems is often not related to the statistical "size" of that crash problem.
+In addition, the local media market is expensive and competitive.
+These issues make it more difficult to design and implement a solution acceptable to the community of interest and appropriate to the problem.